 How to Grow Tillandsia to Share

-Propagation of Tillandsia is simple.
+The propagation of Tillandsia is simple.
 Growing sky plant from offshoots or “pups” is the best way to create new plants.
 Pups grow at the base of the mother plant.
 When they are half the size of the parent, use a sharp knife to divide the pup from the original growth.

 Plant it in the same manner by fixing to a board, or baby it for a while in a peat mix until the plant is healthy and ready for mounting.
-You can mount plants with glue, wire or even just temporarily fix them with paperclips until roots grow into the substrate or mounting form.
+You can mount plants with glue, wire, or even just temporarily fix them with paperclips until roots grow into the substrate or mounting form.